 As you can see, we aren’t just talking the talk but truly walking the walk.
 Pretty cool right?!
 You can not only be making friends and an income but also be taking part in history!

 Is Beautycounter a MLM or Pyramid Scheme?

 They aren’t a “pyramid scheme” because well in case you didn’t know those are illegal in the US.
 They also aren’t a MLM.
 Beautycounter is a direct retail brand.
 What’s the difference?
 In a MLM, you have to buy through a consultant.
 With Beautycounter, you don’t have to, you can buy directly through the company.
-Additionally, they do strategic partnerships with companies like Target, J.Crew and Goop where you can buy the products in the store or online.
-They also have two brick and mortar stores now, one in NYC and one in Denver.
+Additionally, they do strategic partnerships with companies like Target, J.Crew, Sephora and Goop where you can buy the products in the store or online.
+They also have three brick-and-mortar stores now, one in NYC, Denver, and Venice Beach.
 You can buy direct or make sure your consultant gets credit at checkout.

 What is similar to a MLM, and why people confuse us with others, is that we do have the ability to build a team.
 You have the opportunity to make a percentage of your earnings from your team’s sales but it is certainly not required to have a team.
 There are a lot of checks and balances in place that make it so you can’t just build a team and sit back and let the money roll in.
 In order to benefit from your team, you have to be working and selling as well.